-How The Great Yankee Wife Swap Scandalized—And Changed—America
+How the Great Yankee Wife Swap Scandalized—and Changed—America

 There was something lovely about this hypocrisy.
 We at least had some standards.
 We at least propped up some role models.
 We at least believed in the value of believing in values.

-Of course, even in Babe Ruth’s flapper-filled, Charleston-dancing 1920s, up through the beatnik-inflected rock’n’rolling 1950s, the ground was shifting; the twentieth century was emerging as the centrifugal century.
+Of course, even in Babe Ruth’s flapper-filled, Charleston-dancing 1920s, up through the beatnik-inflected rock-’n’-rolling 1950s, the ground was shifting; the 20th century was emerging as the centrifugal century.
 Yet through the 1960s, baseball players remained clean-shaven and crew cutted.

 If the Port Huron statement in 1962, articulating a “radical vision for a better future,” anticipated the Great Shake Up in American life—including its acute sexualization—Jim Bouton’s Ball Four eight years later rocked baseball to its core.
 One year after Philip Roth’s Portnoy’s Complaint, three years before Erica Jong’s Fear of Flying, this ex-Yankee pitcher exposed readers to a baseball of cussing and drinking, of leering and fornicating—implicating the heir to Babe Ruth’s position as the iconic Yankee (with much to hide)—Mickey Mantle.

 Bouton had pitched on the Yankees from 1962 to 1968—befriending a young pitcher Fritz Peterson.
 Peterson had some talent—he would win 20 games in 1972.
-As one of the better educated Yankees, along with his roommate on the road, the California hipster Mike Kekich.
-Both watched as American society convulsed—and soon starred in that story.
+As one of the better educated Yankees, along with his roommate on the road, the California hipster Mike Kekich, both watched as American society convulsed—and soon starred in that story.

 It’s always a sobering moment in my American history classes when we examine the divorce epidemic of the 1970s, and my students realize that the most intimate, most personal, decisions we make about love, sex, marriage, family, are buffeted by trends.
 Adding to the power of this as a transition story, the Kekich-Peterson love quadrangle began at the home of the sportswriter Maury Allen.
 Allen invited Fritz and Marilyn Peterson for a barbecue on July 15, 1972.
 Peterson asked if he could bring Mike and Susanne Kekich.